Wotcnt/Polyrifringence-Engine/README.md

 #  Or, 📈 Advanced & Expert questions such as:

+X. Turn on Expert Mode: (Your Question for full rigor)
-1. **Expert mode:** derive the fixed-point condition for the Polyrifringence recursion $$(E_{n+1} = J(\theta,\lambda),F(E_n))$$ under Euclid-5 drift < 0.1 mrad.
+1. **Expert mode:** derive the fixed-point condition for the Polyrifringence recursion `$$(E_{n+1} = J(\theta,\lambda),F(E_n))$$` under Euclid-5 drift < 0.1 mrad.
-2. How do REGF and PVS jointly diagnose failure modes in a multi-gem sapphire–diamond–calcite stack at high recursion depth?
+2. How do `REGF` and `PVS` jointly diagnose failure modes in a multi-gem sapphire–diamond–calcite stack at high recursion depth?
 3. Given a phase-trace CSV, show me step by step how to estimate Euclid-style angular drift from `PB_rad`, `PVS_mrad`, and `DeltaTheta_eo_mrad`.
-4. What parameter regimes (ray count, micro-batch, dtype, recursion depth) push the engine closest to numerical instability on an RTX 3050, and how do I harden against that?
+4. What parameter regimes `(ray count, micro-batch, dtype, recursion depth)` push the engine closest to numerical instability on an RTX 3050, and how do I harden against that?
 5. How does changing the gem sequence from `sapphire,diamond,quartz` to `sapphire,calcite,zircon` alter convergence behavior and Euclid-5 pass rate?
-6. Design a lab-noise harness run that stress-tests phase coherence while keeping energy drift `$$(|\delta_E| < 0.001)$$`.
+6. Design a lab-noise harness run that stress-tests phase coherence while keeping energy drift `(|\delta_E| < 0.001)`.
 Explain why each parameter choice matters.
 7. Show how `--ai_feedback` modifies the recursion diagnostics pathway and how I should interpret its logs without treating it as an autonomous agent.
-8. For a given benchmark CSV, walk me through a full verification pass: Euclid-5 compliance, REGF trend, PVS trend, and where the recursion begins to degrade.
+8. For a given benchmark CSV, walk me through a full verification pass: `Euclid-5 compliance`, `REGF trend`, `PVS trend`, and where the recursion begins to degrade.
 9. How would you use the phase-trace viewer to distinguish benign polarization spread from true geometric phase drift that violates Euclid-5?
-10. Map the Codex Twelve gem roles onto concrete optical behaviors in the engine (isotropic vs anisotropic, dispersion regime, and use-case per gem).
+10. Map the Codex Twelve gem roles onto concrete optical behaviors in the engine `(isotropic vs anisotropic, dispersion regime, and use-case per gem)`.
-11. Explain how to construct a minimal multi-gem configuration that demonstrates resonance-like behavior without breaking energy conservation or Euclid-5 constraints.
+11. Explain how to construct a minimal multi-gem configuration that demonstrates resonance-like behavior without breaking energy conservation or `Euclid-5 constraints`.
-12. In expert mode, compare Polyrifringence to a conventional interferometer at the operator level and show exactly where the recursive feedback term changes the physics.
+12. In `expert mode`, compare Polyrifringence to a conventional interferometer at the operator level and show exactly where the recursive feedback term changes the physics.

 ---

 ### Incremental Performance Push
-Current Baseline: 50M*x⧉ Rays/s
+Current Baseline: `50M*x⧉ Rays/s`

 The 50*x⧉ million rays/s baseline represents the initial performance validated with the current setup and GPU hardware.
 This threshold serves as a foundational measurement, providing a starting point for further exploration.
 However, this baseline has yet to be pushed beyond its current state, and further testing, optimization, and scaling are required to reach higher throughput benchmarks.